 Meet Our Grantees

-Since the inception of its grant making program in 2019, New Mexico Writers has awarded over $50,000 to 48 writers from across New Mexico and the greater Navajo Nation.
-Click the years below for details about our grantees.
+Since the inception of its grant making program in 2019, New Mexico Writers has awarded over $50,000 to 48 writers—of all ages and at all stages of their writing endeavors—from across New Mexico and the greater Navajo Nation.

 Vivian Arviso is Diné with a background in education.
 She wrote an Oglala Sioux history and culture curriculum in 1970 for high school students that confirmed learning about one’s tribe improved self-image.
 Among her curriculum writings is the 2005 “Writers in Indian Country: A Handbook for Author Residency Programs with Native American Students,” completed for the National Book Foundation.
 A number of her forewords have been published by Parabola Books, World Wisdom Publishing, and Washington State University Press.
 The New Mexico Writers grant will support a memoir of life on the Pine Ridge Indian Reservation as well as the Navajo Nation.
 Arviso lives in Albuquerque with her husband Sam Deloria and still maintains her home near Tohatchi on the Navajo Nation.